California Background Check Laws: NEW Restrictions of 2023 (Must Read)

 California Public Records Requests

-California Governor Ronald Reagan signed into law the California Public Records Act (CPRA) in 1968.
-It requires the disclosure or inspection of records held by the state governmental agencies, unless otherwise exempted by law.
+California Governor Ronald Reagan signed into law the California Public Records Act (CPRA) in 1968.10 It requires the disclosure or inspection of records held by the state governmental agencies unless otherwise exempted by law.
 By law, exemptions to the CPRA must be construed narrowly.

 However, the protective provisions of FCRA, ICRA and the new precedent set by the recent California appellate court ruling make locating criminal records difficult, at best.

-Keep in mind that how long a background check takes in California will typically depend on the county or jurisdiction.
+Keep in mind that the time required to complete a background check in California will typically depend on the county or jurisdiction.

 California Department of Justice Background Procedures